ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the number of women.
+The average of human
+life is 33 years.
+One quarter die before the
 age of 7.
 One half before the age of seven­
 teen.
 To every 1,000 persons, one only reach­
 es 100 years.
 To every 100 only six reach 75